 Performance analytics, which topped the list of both "extremely impactful" and "impactful" responses, straddles the line of tactical and strategic.
 From a tactical perspective, analyzing customer relationships and individual trades can result in an immediate positive impact to the bottom line.
-Improving service levels for a small but very profitable customer provides immediate impact for the sell side, whereas the buy-side trader could improve their execution quality by examining more Performance analytics sit at the intersection of several bigger technology trends, including AI, cloud computing, alternative data, and big data. deeply the pricing received from individual dealers over time.
+Improving service levels for a small but very profitable customer provides immediate impact for the sell side, whereas the buy-side trader could improve their execution quality by examining more deeply the pricing received from individual dealers over time.
 We will examine this human relationship element more closely in an upcoming report in this series.